 The simple graph below shows each of these components in action.

 There is one core consistent rule in a graph database: “No broken links”.
 Since a relationship always has a start and end node, you can’t delete a node without also deleting its associated relationships.
 You can also always assume that an existing relationship will never point to a non-existing endpoint.
 This is similar to the parent/child restraint in relational databases where you cannot delete the parent record without first removing the child record.

 What is Neo4j?

-Neo4j implements the Property Graph Model efficiently down to the storage level.
-As opposed to graph processing or in-memory libraries, Neo4j provides full database characteristics including ACID transaction compliance, cluster support, and runtime failover, making it suitable to use graph data in production scenarios.
+Neo4j is referred to as a native graph database because it implements the property graph model to the storage level and uses native graph processing (index-free adjacency).
+Neo4j does not just rely on graph processing and in-memory libraries, but also provides enterprise-required database capabilities including ACID transaction compliance, cluster support, and runtime failover, making it suitable to use graph data in production scenarios.

 Neo4j’s free and open-source Community edition is a high-performance, fully ACID-transactional database.
-The Community edition includes (but is not limited to) all the functionality described previously in this section.
-Neo4j’s Enterprise editions provide all of the functionality of the Community edition in addition to scalable clustering, fail-over, high-availability, live backups, and comprehensive monitoring.
+The Community edition includes (but is not limited to) all the functionality described in this section.
+Neo4j’s Enterprise edition provides all of the functionality of the Community edition, plus scalable clustering, fail-over, high-availability, live backups, and comprehensive monitoring.
 Learn more about the Community and Enterprise editions.

 By default, the Neo4j Server is bundled with an interactive, web-based database interface bound to

 Don’t want to install anything on your machine?
 Check out the Neo4j Sandbox, which includes datasets and guides for a variety of use cases including Recommendations Engines, Network and IT Operations, Twitter network analysis, Panama Papers, and many more!